Safety

 How Long Does it Take to Get Hypothermia In the Water?

-If you're boating in colder temperatures and someone falls into the water, hypothermia is one of the most significant risks for that person.
+That's why it's crucial to understand what to do if someone falls into the water.
+Hypothermia is one of the most significant risks for that person.
 You want to get them out of the water as quickly as possible, but that could take longer than you like if the water is rough, the weather is terrible, or they're not wearing a life jacket.

-How long does it take to get hypothermia when falling into the water?
+How long does it take to get hypothermia when falling into the water in various water temperatures?
 Keep reading for insights, including the symptoms to watch for, how quickly it can happen, and what to do when someone falls in.

 Understanding Hypothermia